luminaxster/CS211-Spring2024-P2/README.md

 ### F. Freezable Interface

+The `Freezable` interface is designed to provide a standardized **specification** for objects that require the functionality to temporarily suspend their operations.
+This interface mandates the implementation of a specific behavior to "freeze" ongoing processes, ensuring the safe cessation of activities.

+#### Method: `boolean freeze()`

+The implementing classes providea behavior according to the interface **specification**.

 ### G. Analyzable Interface

+### Analyzable Interface

+The `Analyzable` interface is crafted to establish a uniform **specification** for objects that necessitate the capability to be analyzed, yielding insights or data snapshots of their current state.
+This interface obligates the concrete implementation of an analysis routine that scrutinizes the object's state or behavior.

+#### Method: `MemorySnapshot analyze()`

+The method to be implemented as per the interface **specification** mandates that implementing classes provide a behavior that analyzes the current state or condition of the object and returns a `MemorySnapshot`.

 ### H. Wipeable Interface (inherits from Analyzable)

+The `Wipeable` interface extends the `Analyzable` interface, introducing **specifications** for objects that not only require analytical capabilities but also the ability to reset or clear their state.
+This extension ensures that objects adhering to this interface can both be analyzed and have their data or operations "wiped" to a clean state.

+#### Method: `void wipe()`

+In alignment with the interface **specification**, implementing classes are tasked with defining a behavior for the `wipe` method.
+This method, when invoked, should clear or reset the state of the object.

 ### I. Dolores Class (inherits from Robot) 4 methods, one liners